How Is a Thigh Muscle Strain Diagnosed?

 A physician will then examine the range of motion in your hip and knee joints by asking you to bend and straighten your knee.

 A physician will most likely take diagnostic images such as x-rays of the area.

 Based on the information your physician collects, they will diagnose your muscle strain on a scale of 1 to 3 based on the degree of severity.

-The degrees of muscle strain severity are listed and explained below.
+The degrees of muscle strain severity are listed and explained below:

-- First-degree strain: Damage to a few muscle fibers.
+First-degree strain: Damage to a few muscle fibers.
 Symptoms may not be fully apparent right after the incident.
 There might be a feeling of cramps or tightness in the thigh muscles.

-- Third-degree strain: A serious injury where the muscle has completely ruptured.
+Third-degree strain: A serious injury where the muscle has completely ruptured.
 There is an immediate pain after the injury that can be described as “burning and stabbing” that causes the injured person to be unable to walk.